Lower your interest rate and monthly payments when you refinance or consolidate your student loans.

 - We pay off your current student loans

-Should I refinance my Federal Student Loan?
+Should I refinance my Federal Student Loans?

-- Federal loans have the potential to be forgiven or have a portion forgiven if the borrower is working in a certain field for a certain amount of time, such as teachers in low-income schools and designated public servants.
+- Federal loans have the potential to be forgiven or have a portion forgiven if the borrower is working in a certain field for a certain amount of time, such as teachers in low-income schools and designated public servants

-- Federal loans are forgiven if the borrower passes away or becomes disabled whereas our private student loans are not forgiven.
+- Federal loans are forgiven if the borrower passes away or becomes disabled

 2. A qualifying relationship is considered an active Crimson Checking account which has been opened for a minimum of 12 months, a mortgage, home equity line of credit or auto loan.